numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

    things are done the way they are), so maybe my proposal is less suited here than in the other documentations (I think we should still consider to do this at least for the other documentations).

 ..
+It will be nice to have an online glossary at some point that will help keeping things consistent.

+..
 Tea: Connected to the comment above, these are some inconsistencies I've found (either over all documents or in this one):